rawpsy/gfur/README.md

 ### Further Info

-gfur.xyz was coded from scratch in PHP, jQuery, CSS & SQL only using VSC and Xampp.
-No website builders were used in this project.  gfur.xyz is hosted on a custom hosting branch that I created myself to save money.
+GFUR was coded from scratch in PHP, jQuery, CSS & SQL only using VSC and Xampp.
+No website builders were used in this project.
+GFUR is hosted on a custom hosting branch that I created myself to save money.

 ## Updates - v1.1 (27/02/21)